Sign in

 In this article

-This topic provides an overview of when and how to use async programming and includes links to support topics that contain details and examples.
+This article provides an overview of when and how to use async programming, with links to support topics containing more detailed information and examples.

 Async improves responsiveness